 Metadata Guidelines (MGMG).

-- MME runs as a standalone executable program though it requires a Windows
+- MME runs as a standalone executable program although it requires a

 - Microsoft .NET Framework 3.5

 - In order to run MME, Microsoft .NET Framework 3.5 must be installed

 - Determine if the .NET Framework is on your machine by going to

 Start->Control Panel->Add or Remove Programs.

 - You should see Microsoft .NET Framework 3.5 listed.

 - Multiple versions of Microsoft .Net Framework (e.g., 1,2,3) may

 exist on your machine simultaneously.